The Hackney health and wellbeing board is a statutory committee of the Council.

 - the director of public health for the local authority

-Hackney health and wellbeing board has widened its membership to include representatives from Homerton University Hospital NHS Foundation Trust, East London Foundation Trust and the health and social care forum.
+Hackney health and wellbeing board has widened its membership to include representatives from Homerton University Hospital NHS Foundation Trust, East London Foundation Trust, the Health and Social Care Forum, and community pharmacy.